NicolasHug/Surprise/README.md

 (with their default parameters) on a 5-fold cross-validation procedure.
 The datasets are the [Movielens](https://grouplens.org/datasets/movielens/) 100k and 1M datasets.
 The folds are the same for all the algorithms.
-All experiments are run on a notebook with Intel Core i5 7th gen (2.5 GHz) and 8Go RAM.
+All experiments are run on a laptop with an intel i5 11th Gen 2.60GHz.
 The code for generating these tables can be found in the [benchmark example](https://github.com/NicolasHug/Surprise/tree/master/examples/benchmark.py).